 You can read Damyanti’s full review here.

 A child’s favourite starting school book can also be valuable when the child is older or when they have to cope with a change of teacher or class, revisiting a book that they have previously enjoyed can help to comfort them on those days when they’re a bit uncertain.

 Ciara, a teacher and mum, from Our Little House in the Country has written a great blogpost ‘Preparing your child to start school – 20 tips for a smooth transition and happy start to school‘.
 She has lots of useful suggestions to help parents and their children get ready for the big day.

-Thank you to you all for taking the time to contribute to the post, thank you also to Zoe and Carmen who recommended their favourite starting school picture books in ‘Book Bloggers recommend starting school picture books (1)‘.
+Thank you to you all for taking the time to contribute to the post, thank you also to Zoe at Playing by the Book and Carmen from Rhinoreads who recommended their favourite starting school picture books in ‘Book Bloggers recommend starting school picture books (1)‘.

 Do you have any starting school picture books that you would like to add to these lists?
 I’d love to see more suggestions in the comments.

 You can find more starting school book suggestions on Story Snug’s Pinterest board;